lucyinthesky2111/milestone-project-one/TESTING.md

 * The site was tested and performed as expected on Google Chrome and Microsoft Edge.
 * The site was also tested on Samsung Internet, on which there were some issues (See [Resolved Bugs](#resolved) for details).

+# Testing User Stories
+* All tasks are completed and all acceptance criteria are met for User Stories 1-7.
+Due to time constraints, no tasks have been attempted for User Stories 8-10.

+# Peer Review

 # Bugs